codahale/veil-java/README.md

 **You should, under no circumstances, use this.**

+## What is Veil?

-Veil is an experiment with building a format for confidential, authentic multi-recipient messages which is indistinguishable from random noise by an attacker.
+Veil is an experiment with building a format for confidential, authentic multi-recipient messages which are indistinguishable from random noise by an attacker.
 Unlike e.g. GPG messages, Veil messages contain no metadata or format details which are not encrypted.
 As a result, a global passive adversary would be unable to gain any information from a Veil message beyond traffic analysis.
 Messages can be padded with random bytes to disguise their true length.
 It uses HKDF-SHA-512/256 for key derivation, AES-256-CTR for confidentiality, HMAC-SHA512/256 for authentication, X448 for key agreement, and SHA-512/256 for integrity.

-All encrypted packets consist of a 16-byte salt, a 16-byte nonce, an arbitrary number of bytes of data encrypted with AES-256-CTR, and a 32-byte HMAC-SHA512/256 digest of the length of any authenticated data as a 32-bit big-endian integer, any authenticated data, and the ciphertext.
-HKDF-SHA-512/256 is used with the salt, the key, and 1024 iterations to produce 64 bytes of derived data, the first 32 bytes of which are used as the AES key and the second 32 bytes of which are used as the HMAC key.

 AES-CTR and HMAC were selected for their indistinguishability from random noise.
 Polynomial authenticators like GCM and Poly1305 have internal biases.

+## AEAD Construction

+Given a secret of arbitrary length, HKDF-SHA-512/256 and a 32-byte random nonce are used to generate 64 bytes of derived data.
+The first 32 bytes are used as an AES-256-CTR key; the last 32 bytes are used as an HMAC-SHA-512/256 key.
+The plaintext is encrypted with AES-256-CTR with an all-zero IV.
+HMAC-SHA-512/256 is used to hash the authenticated data, the ciphertext, and the number of bits of authenticated data encoded as a 64-bit big-endian value.
+The nonce, ciphertext, and HMAC digest are concatenated and returned.

+## Message Construction

 A Veil message begins with a series of fixed-length encrypted headers, each of which contains a copy of the 32-byte session key, the number of total headers, the length of the plaintext message, and a